Courses - Faculty of Arts

 Prerequisite: 30 points at Stage II in Politics and International Relations, or POLITICS 106 and 30 points at Stage II in Global Politics and Human Rights

-Analyses the US political system and its governance, which is built upon the ideas of federalism, separation of powers, checks and balances.
-Explores the country’s development, its legal and policy-making system, the dynamics between the various actors, and the struggle for power and policy.
+Explores American politics and policy.
+Analyses the US political system and its governance, including the ideas of federalism, separation of powers, checks and balances.
+Examines the country’s development, its legal and policy-making system, the dynamics between the various actors, and the struggle for power and policy.
 Covers political parties, participation, interest groups, social movements, media, campaigns and elections.

 Prerequisite: 30 points at Stage II in Politics and International Relations, or 60 points in Global Politics and Human Rights